apache/tika-docker/README.md

 These files use docker-compose 3.x series and include:

-* docker-compose-tika-vision.yml - TensorFlow Inception REST API Vision examples
+* docker-compose-tika-vision.yml - Vision-Language Model parsing example (OpenAI-compatible / Claude / Gemini)
 * docker-compose-tika-grobid.yml - Grobid REST parsing example
 * docker-compose-tika-customocr.yml - Tesseract OCR example with custom configuration
-* docker-compose-tika-ner.yml - Named Entity Recognition example

 The Docker Compose files and configurations (sourced from _sample-configs_ directory) all have comments in them so you can try different options, or use them as a base to create your own custom configuration.